How to eat like a Dutchie this holiday season

 You may see a lot of chocolate letters for sale during the holiday season!
 Image: Depositphotos

-Chocolate letters are one of the gifts often exchanged during Sinterklaas.
-They’re chocolates shaped in the first letter of the gift-receivers name.
+Chocolate letters are one of the gifts exchanged during Sinterklaas.
+They’re chocolates shaped in the first letter of the gift receiver’s name.
 You can get them from any of the local supermarkets.

 Another candy that starts popping up all through Lidl, Hema, and Albert Heijn are the Sinterklaas schuimpjes.

-These chewy candies are apparently meringues, although they don’t taste like the usual sort of meringue.
-Grab a packet of these colourful treats next time you’re shopping!
+These chewy candies are supposed to be meringues, though they don’t taste anything like it.
+Grab a packet of these colourful treats next time you’re shopping, and see for yourself!

 Bischopswijn